 Because WEP ended up being a fairly porous security protocol, Wi-Fi Protected Access (WPA) was invented.
 As compared to WEP, WPA relies on temporary encryption keys to send information packets.

 The biggest benefit of this is that every information packet has a new unique key, which is harder for hackers to infiltrate.
 And in many cases, WPA protocols ensure that your router or other devices will reject information packets that are sent out of order.

 Wired Equivalent Privacy (WEP) works by using a password to make a static encryption key to send encrypted data wirelessly.

 As great as WPA was, it was only intended to serve as a stop-gap to fix the glaring security holes created by WEP’s reliance on a static encryption key.
 Eventually, in 2006 WPA2 was created and is now the mandatory protocol for Wi-Fi devices.

 Good printer security begins with your router.
 If you haven’t already, create a strong password and stop relying on the default password that came with it.
-The password should be at least 20 characters and include not only upper and lowercase letters, but numbers and special characters.
+The password should be at least 20 characters and include both upper and lowercase letters, numbers, and special characters.

 Whenever possible, home users should select the WPA2-Personal mode.
 This means that you have a special password created for your router.
 Only people with that password will be able to access your router or wireless network.

 Other tips that can improve printer security and reduce vulnerability include the following steps that can be managed from your printer’s control panel: